vaguebrownfox01/pnoi-corpus_ETL/README.md

 - `PNOI_CORPUS/`
   - `README.md`: This file.
+  - `DATA_PNOISTOR/`: Raw data dump from the PnoiStor web-app
   - `DATA/`
-    - `[subject-ID]`: A folder for each subject consist of all relevant data.
+    - `[subject-ID]/`: A folder for each subject consist of all relevant data

-      - `[subject-ID]_[location].wav`: Two channels audio recording of the subject's breathing sounds.
+      - `[subject-ID]_[location].wav`: Two channels audio recording of the subject's breathing sounds

       - `[subject-ID]_[location].txt`: Text file containing annotations for the audio recording.

-      - `[subject-ID].json`: JSON file containing metadata for the subject.
+      - `[subject-ID].json`: JSON file containing metadata for the subject

-      - `[subject-ID].tsv`: TSV file containing the results of the PFT report for the subject.
+      - `[subject-ID].tsv`: TSV file containing the results of the PFT report for the subject

 ## Data format